 “Sure…” was his response.

 He did not seem quite as impressed as I was.
-But after I finished reading it and explained the idea behind having different strategies for different personalities, I think he started to understand.
+But after I finished reading it, I explained the idea behind having different strategies for different personalities and he started to understand a bit better.

 Max and I are two very different people.
 We have different interests, different friends, different hobbies.
 And on top of all of that, we have very different ways of cleaning and putting things away – by which I mean that I put everything away, while he sometimes puts things away.
-For a long time, I always believed that there was only one way to do things, and that way was the right way.
+For a long time, I always believed that there was only one way to do things: the right way.
 If you’ve read ANYTHING about cleaning and organizing, you know that they all say the same thing.
-Make lists, make space, put things away, use containers, add new shelves, etc, etc. I love everything about this system because for me, it works perfectly.
-It adheres to my personality to a tee.
+Make lists, make space, put things away, use containers, add new shelves, etc. I love everything about this system because for me, it works perfectly.
+It adheres to my personality.
 But that doesn’t mean that it works for everyone, including Max.

 The first thing you need to do when reading this book is to take the little personality quiz.
 I actually did this with a friend afterwards, to see if she thought it reflected her personality, and we both agreed whole heartedly.

 The authors divided personality types in 8 different categories.
-The main categories being Classic, Fun, Smart, and Organic.
-Then you proceed to figure out the subcategory of your personality, which can lead to Classic Structure, Classic Freedom (that’s me!), Fun Structure, Fun Freedom (that’s Max), Organic Structure, Organic Freedom, Smart Structure, and Smart Freedom.
+The main categories are Classic, Fun, Smart, and Organic.
+From there, you can figure out the subcategory of your personality: Classic Structure, Classic Freedom (that’s me!), Fun Structure, Fun Freedom (that’s Max), Organic Structure, Organic Freedom, Smart Structure, and Smart Freedom.

 I won’t go into detail about all these different categories – for that you’ll have to pick up the book yourself.
 I’ll simply mention that reading about the different personality types is an important part of the book, and it can help you better understand why some family members don’t comply when you implement a new organizing method in your household.